 Summary and Conclusions

-Italicized sections of this OSU Facts were taken from the book “Getting to Yes” by Roger Fisher and William Ury.
+Concepts in this OSU fact sheet were taken from the book “Getting to Yes” by Roger Fisher, William Ury and Bruce Patton.

 Other Fact Sheets in the Series: